Pet et Répète

-Pet et Répète: La véritable histoire is a novel written by Canadian author Katia Canciani, illustrated by Guillaume Perreault, and published in 2019 by Fonfon.
+Pet et Répète: La véritable histoire is a French novel written by Canadian author Katia Canciani, illustrated by Guillaume Perreault, and published in 2019 by Fonfon.
 It won the 2020 Governor General's Literary Award for French-language children's illustration.

 Synopsis

 Pet et Répète: La véritable histoire is the real story of a couple of jokers, who are twin brothers.
 One has gas and the other is hard of hearing, hence why their mother had the sense to name one Pet and the other Répète.
 The story is of Pete (Pet) and Repeat (Répète) who are off on a boat.
 Pete falls out of the boat.
 Who's left?
 Repeat...

 Awards

 Pet et Répète: La véritable histoire won the 2020 Governor General's Award for French-language children's illustration at the 2020 Governor General's Awards, and was chosen by students across Canada for the 2021 Forest of Reading Award winners.